ges0909/wasm/README.md

 ---

-- Resource utilization, With same compute power, more applications could be executed
+- **Resource utilization**, With same compute power, more applications could be executed
-- Speed, Wasm modules are boostrapped in no-time and fast at runtime
+- **Speed**, Wasm modules are boostrapped in no-time and fast at runtime
-- Security, Wasm modules are isolated (sandbox) and have dedicated permissions
+- **Security**, Wasm modules are isolated (sandbox) and have dedicated permissions
-- Size, Wasm is tiny compared to containers or VMs
+- **Size**, Wasm is tiny compared to containers or VMs

 ---

-- WASI, WebAssembly System Interface, Spec only
+- **WASI**, WebAssembly System Interface, Spec only
-- Provides system calls to Wasm modules
-- Platform-agnostic, Wasm application could run om any WASI-compliant platform
+- **Platform-agnostic**, Wasm application could run on any WASI-compliant platform
-- Designed to provide only essential system calls
+- Designed to provide only essential system calls to Wasm modules

 ---